xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging/contributing.md

 date](../troubleshooting.md#being-up-to-date).[^uptodate]

 ## Making the commits
-The most important requirement (apart from quality requirements) are commit message formats.
+The most important requirement (apart from quality requirements) is commit message formats.
 You can read about them [here](https://github.com/void-linux/void-packages/blob/master/CONTRIBUTING.md#committing-your-changes).
 To quote from it: